dereneaton/ipyrad/docs/installation.rst

 The easiest way to install *ipyrad* and all of its dependencies is to use *conda*, which is the current standard for installing Python packages.
-Follow the very simple instructions to install *Anaconda* or *Miniconda* here_.
+Follow the very simple instructions to install *Anaconda* or *Miniconda* for Python2.7 here_.
 Once installed you can use *conda* to install additional Python packages including *ipyrad* with commands like below.

 .. _here: http://conda.pydata.org/docs/install/quick.html